Item 1: Use the type system to express your data structures

 }

-In its basic form, it's hard to see what there is to get excited about.
-As with other languages, the enum allows you to specify a set of mutually exclusive values, possibly with a numeric or string value attached.
+This brings us to the jewel in the crown of Rust's type system, the enum.
+With the basic form of an enum, it's hard to see what there is to get excited about.
+As with other languages, the enum allows you to specify a set of mutually exclusive values, possibly with a numeric value attached:

 #![allow(unused)]